PacificCommunity/ofp-sam-transition-plan/workshops/2025-05-copenhagen/day_1.md

 SEAPODYM is estimating the movement pattern of recovered tags only.
-This is different from the DTU model, which attempts to estimate the movement pattern of all fish, by considering how representative each tag and recovery is.
+This is different from the DTU model, which attempts to estimate the movement pattern of all fish, by considering how representative each tag and recovery is, as long as meaningful effort data can be incorporated to estimate fishing mortality and explain why some tags were recaptured and others not.